SoftInstigate/restheart-plugin-skeleton/README.md

 ## Start RESTHeart in development mode

-Use the script `./bin/restart.sh` to start the latest release of RESTHeart in development mode, i.e. run with the DCEVM JVM and enabled for debugging on port 4000
+Use the script `./bin/restart.sh` to start the latest release of RESTHeart in development mode, i.e. enabled for debugging on port 4000

 ```bash
 $ mvn clean package